 Neil’s interest in natural history books began on the Farne Islands with regular purchases adding to a growing collection.
 This collection now includes many books on Southern African and Spanish birds (where he has visited on many occasions) and a complete set of New Naturalists.
 In 1997, a thinning out of his library saw the establishment of Calluna Books.

-In June 2006 Neil made the decision to leave the RSPB to develop his interests around bookselling, giving talks and bird/natural history guiding.
-He keeps in touch though with his conservation roots by working as a freelance bird surveyor - this work has included wind farm surveys in Brechfa Forest (Wales), Balearic Shearwater surveys in Lyme Bay, bird disturbance work on The Solent, The Humber and the north Kent coast as well as work on a number of projects around Poole Harbour and The Fleet in Dorset.
+In June 2006 Neil made the decision to leave the RSPB to develop his interests around bookselling, giving talks and bird/natural history guiding but has kept in touch with his conservation roots by working as a freelance bird surveyor - this work has included wind farm surveys in Brechfa Forest (Wales), Balearic Shearwater surveys in Lyme Bay, bird disturbance work on The Solent, The Humber and the north Kent coast as well as work on a number of projects around Poole Harbour and The Fleet in Dorset.